aditya-ugan/Social_network_clone/README.md

 # travel_maangement
-tour management system with paytm payment gateway for securit reasons mercant id and key is not provided
+tour management system with paytm payment gateway for security reasons mercant id and key is not provided Django and Django rest framework is used as backend.